-- A. No classroom instructor shall have over thirty (30) students enrolled in any one class, and the institution average shall not exceed twenty-nine (29) students per instructor, except as specifically approved by the commission. - B. Ratios for laboratory or clinical instruction shall not exceed fifteen (15) students per instructor.
+- A. No classroom instructor shall have over thirty (30) students enrolled in any one class, and the institution average shall not exceed 30:1, except as specifically approved by the commission. - B. Ratios for laboratory or clinical instruction shall not exceed fifteen (15) students per instructor.